skupperproject/skupper-example-trade-zoo/README.md

 ## Step 10: Test the application

 In the public namespace, use `kubectl get service/frontend` to look up the external URL of the frontend service.
-Then use curl to check the `/api/health` endpoint.
+Then use `curl` or a similar tool to request the `/api/health` endpoint.

 Console for _public_: